-At the core of the existentialism I argue for lies the term “existence.”
-Etymologically, ek-sistere means: to be outside, or more precisely to constitute oneself from the outside.
-The outside – each outside - acts as a fundamental disjuncture, something that we might call, with Lucretius, a clinamen.
+At the core of the existentialism that I argue for lies the term “existence.”
+Etymologically, ek-sistere means to be outside or more precisely to constitute oneself from the outside.
+The outside—each outside—acts as a fundamental disjuncture, something that we might call, with Lucretius, a clinamen.
 A clinamen is a deviation vis-à-vis straight lines, social norms, ethograms (that is to say, the inventory of all behaviors or actions exhibited by an animal), or thermodynamic equilibriums.
-In the beginning - of the universe as of each thing - was the clinamen.
-A clinamen is the opening onto an outside - a break, an empty space, a non-functional element, all the existential spacings that can appear, for instance, in the form of a non-signifying signifier in a poem, an act of political resistance, or in André Breton’s “amour fou,” etc. The outside is the mark of the singularity of each crucial experience, each notable artistic or political event and, in the end, each existing being.
-Any ordinary life is the singular way through with an existing being experiences her own depth of field.
+At the beginning of the universe, as of each thing, was the clinamen.
+A clinamen is the opening onto an outside—a break, an empty space, a nonfunctional element, all the existential spacings that can appear, for instance, in the form of a nonsignifying signifier in a poem, in an act of political resistance, or in André Breton’s “amour fou,” etc. The outside is the mark of the singularity of each crucial experience, each notable artistic or political event, and, in the end, each existing being.
+Any ordinary life is the singular way through which an existing being experiences her own depth of field.

 The outside also explains why philosophy is always disoriented, displaced by the contingency of the clinamen.
 For an existence-disoriented philosophy, there is no Outside; but there is an infinity of outsides, as innumerable as there are singular existences.
 Each outside opens itself inside each existing being, and this internal exteriority is the condition of possibility for relations.
 Existing beings can communicate thanks to their internal openness.
-Conversely, if immanence were compact, full, substantial, there would be no gap, no separation between existing beings, and consequently no relations.
-Relations require separation – an idea that Bataille kept repeating: we communicate, we really communicate not because we are connected, but first and foremost because we are “discontinuous beings,” that is, because of the impossibility of an absolute fusion of what would be the definitive erasure of differences.(12) In the event of such fusion, there would not be any communication, but a magmatic lack of relation and of difference in favor of an identity preventing any possible singularization from happening.
+Conversely, if immanence were compact, full, and substantial, there would be no gap, no separation between existing beings, and consequently no relations.
+Relations require separation—an idea that Bataille kept repeating: we communicate, we really communicate not because we are connected but first and foremost because we are “discontinuous beings,” that is, because of the impossibility of an absolute fusion of what would be the definitive erasure of differences (12).
+In the event of such fusion, there would not be any communication but a magmatic lack of relation and of difference in favor of an identity preventing any possible singularization from happening.

-To sum up, the field of existential differences is activated by the presence of existing beings that are opened up by their internal outside, which is neither a subtracted substance, nor an object hidden behind its expressions, but the contingent effect of an event.
+To sum up, the field of existential differences is activated by the presence of existing beings that are opened up by their internal outside, which is neither a subtracted substance nor an object hidden behind its expressions but the contingent effect of an event.

-Nature, supernature, and natures
+Nature, Supernature, and Natures

 In the two final parts of my essay, I want to examine what I said about nature and the field of existential differences in relation to Romanticism.
 For many contemporary thinkers who attempt to get rid of the concept of nature and to create an ecology without or against nature, Romanticism is the target.
-Let us take the example of contemporary thinker Timothy Morton who argues that, in our “ecological age,” “we are realizing that absolutely everything is absolutely connected to absolutely everything else” (EC, 47).
-Timothy Morton argues that nature is an “ideological construct”: “What if, finally, Nature as such, the idea of a radical outside to the social system, was a capitalist fantasy, even precisely the capitalist fantasy?”
-(57)
+Let us take the example of contemporary thinker Timothy Morton who argues that, in our “ecological age,” “we are realizing that absolutely everything is absolutely connected to absolutely everything else” (“Ecology after Capitalism” 47).
+Morton argues that nature is an “ideological construct”: “What if, finally, Nature as such, the idea of a radical outside to the social system, was a capitalist fantasy, even precisely the capitalist fantasy?”
+(57).